 That organization is Raking.It.In, to the tune of millions of dollars, on the backs of Autistics.
 How much of all the money that is donated actually goes to families and support services?
 It in the realm of a whopping 4%.

 It occurred to me that this is all very similar to what the Alexander Graham Bell organization is doing with my own deaf community (remember my post on Nyle DiMarco?!), thrusting a medical model of disability on us, one that is based on a premise that we are broken, in need fixing, and seeks to cure us.
 This doesn’t align with what we know to be true: that we are as we should be.
 In line with the social model of disability, we are busy creating our own culture and removing barriers to our access.

 Autism is no more a puzzle than anything else is.
-I mean, we don’t know what causes the Down syndrome that my daughter has, nor what really caused my own deafness or bi-polar disorder.
+I mean, we don’t know what causes the Down syndrome that my daughter has, nor what really caused my own deafness.
+Or love for Star Trek.
+What about licorice?
+Who has the propensity for that?
 Who knows?
-Might have been environmental, might have been genetic; it’s a puzzle.
+Might be environmental, might be genetic; it’s a puzzle.